 The hiking and mountain biking trails network in Fernie make for exceptional snowshoeing routes in the winter.
 With so many trails to explore and so much to see along the way, you'll want to spend more time snowshoeing.

-Fernie is a winter wonderland to discover, from riverside community trails with towering cottonwood trees to forested mountain trails with views of the valley and Rocky Mountains.
+Fernie is a winter wonderland to discover, from riverside community trails with towering cottonwood trees to forested mountain trails with views of the valley and the Rocky Mountains.

 Good footwear is important, we recommend waterproof boots with a thick sole.
 Pair it with some long thick socks to keep your feet warm throughout the day.
-If it has snowed recently you may want to consider gaitors to prevent snow from entering your boots from over the cuff.
+If it has snowed recently, gaiters are useful to prevent snow from entering your boots from over the cuff.

 The weather can rapidly change in the Rockies, so be smart by dressing in layers that are easy to add and remove.
 Even if you feel cold when you begin, we guarantee that this will change as soon as you set off.
 Start with a good synthetic or wool base layer.
 This will keep you warm whilst wicking moisture away from your body.
-You'll want to add a mid-layer like a fleece, to help keep in your body warmth.
+You'll want to add a mid-layer like a fleece, to help preserve your body warmth.
 Finally, a windproof/waterproof outer shell jacket will keep you dry from the elements.

 The town multi-use trail spans over five mountain areas connecting onto trails at the stunning Island Lake Lodge and Fernie Alpine Resort.
-From short afternoon hikes to full day adventures, options are plentiful.
+From short afternoon hikes to full-day adventures, options are plentiful.
 Here are some of our favourite routes to help get you started.
-If you prefer to take a guided hike filled with informative facts and stories about flora and fauna in the area, Wild Nature Tours have regular excursions to the best trails.
+If you prefer to take a guided hike filled with informative facts and stories about flora and fauna in the area, Wild Nature Tours & Fernie Alpine Resort have regular excursions to the best trails.

 Fairy Creek Falls